membraneframework-labs/membrane_videoroom/README.md

 ```bash
 docker run --network=host -e EXTERNAL_IP=<IPv4 address> -e VIRTUAL_HOST=localhost membrane_videoroom
 ```
-> ***NOTE*** The first command, which is the one we suggest using on Mac OS, should also work completely fine on Ubuntu.
+> ***NOTE*** The first command, which is the one we suggest using on Mac OS, will also work completely on Ubuntu.
 At the same time, it is not necessarily true another way around, since there is a problem with running `--network=host` on `macOS`.
-In that case, you need to explicitly forward the desired ports range.
+That is why you need to explicitly forward the desired ports range on macOS.
 If you have decided to use the first command, make sure that the ports you are forwarding with the `-p` option switch of the `docker run` command are corresponding to the ports specified within the `INTEGRATED_TURN_PORT_RANGE` variable.

 Finally, go to <http://localhost:4000/>.

 ## More advanced configuration

-## Environment variables
+### Environment variables
 Below you can find a list of runtime environment variables, used to configure the demo:
 ```
 VIRTUAL_HOST={host passed to the endpoint config, defaults to "localhost" on non-production environments (MIX_ENV != prod)}